 At the moment, landlords can ask a tenant to move out if they want to live in the property themselves or sell it.

-To do this, they use a Section 21 notice which is also known as a ‘no excuse’ notice.
+They use a Section 21 notice which is also known as a ‘no excuse’ notice.
 These are to be abolished, most likely next year.

 What would this mean?